Yeryomin1/Life/README.md

 ## Current features
 * FPS control
 * Random seeding of live cells with adjustable density
+* Drawing of live cells with the mouse
 * Adding patterns to points with custom coordinates:
   * gliders
   * small exploders